jappeace/jappeaceApplication/content/undeadlock-event-source.md

 Furthermore, it's humbling to see that even after having used relational databases for more then a decade,
 I still can learn new things about them.
-For example that the auto increment sidesteps the Postgres transaction was quite shocking to me.
+For example Postgres' auto increment sidesteps the transaction, which was quite shocking to me.
+A rather important detail to keep in mind when reasoning about these systems.

 I made a [github repository](https://github.com/jappeace/MAHDB) for playing around with the queries more easily.